tytydraco/yessleep/out/My_boyfriend_went_missing_in_Glacier_National_Park_I_know_what_happened_to_him.md

 “Have a good night,” he said.
 I closed the door, feeling like I was also opening one to another chance at life - to healing.
 To freedom.
 I wouldn’t have thought it started with an empty hotel room, but I guess life always has a way of twisting around itself, like a winding serpent.

 It's been years since Stan went missing now.
 As I guessed, he was never found, and eventually the search died down, relegating his disappearance to an occasional footnote in stories about tragic things that happened in the park.
+There's some speculation it might have been a bear attack.
+Nothing else was ever found to confirm one way or another, though.
 Penelope is sitting on my lap as I write this - we both have an apartment in my home city now.
 I haven't been back to the park.
 Not out of fear, though.
 It just feels like a chapter that's closed, you know?

 Maybe snakes aren't so bad.